PavlidisLab/VariCarta/README.md

 # VariCarta

-This repository tracks the release of Varicarta database release.
+This repository tracks the release of the Varicarta database.
 For more information about VariCarta, see the following resources:
  * Web application: https://varicarta.msl.ubc.ca
  * Application source code: https://github.com/PavlidisLab/ndb/tree/development
  * Publication: [VariCarta: a comprehensive database of harmonized genomic variants found in ASD sequencing studies (BioRxiv)](https://www.biorxiv.org/content/10.1101/608356v2)